navmenu

 • Most battery buyers should get LSD batteries.

-• High capacity batteries have a short usable life (managing few cycles before useless) and are likely to become unreliable after just a few dozen cycles.
-They have their uses, but are not well suited to the average user.
-Capacity at the expense of reliability is not necessarily a good thing.
+• High capacity batteries have a short usable life (managing few cycles before becoming useless in the real world) and are likely to become unreliable after just a few dozen cycles.
+(One exception is the Eneloop XX, aka Eneloop Pro, although there is still a trade-off for cycles and LSD compared to standard Eneloop batteries.)
+High capacity batteries have their uses, but are not well suited to the average user.
+Capacity at the expense of reliability is not normally a good thing.

 • The Sanyo Eneloop has by far the longest cycle life of commonly available batteries and is the least expensive per cycle.